Sure independence screening in generalized linear models with NP-dimensionality: A likelihood ratio screening

 We can also strengthen the result of minimum signals as follows.
-On the other hand, we also show that the total signals can not be too large.
-That is, there can not be too many signals that exceed certain threshold.
+On the other hand, we also show that the total signals cannot be too large.
+That is, there cannot be too many signals that exceed certain threshold. \begin{theorem} Under the conditions in Theorem~\ref{the-3} and the condition~C$'$, we have